ATL-WDI-Curriculum/bootstrap-intro/readme.md

 Be prepared to share!
 It may be helpful to split into subgroups so you can divide and conquer...

+---

-## Making it Your Own
+## Making it Your Own (15m)

 ### Customization

 Some use "Bootstrap-y" as a perjorative — a shorthand for "generic and uninspired".
-I wonder what those people would say to [these](https://bootstrapbay.com/blog/built-with-bootstrap/) or [these](http://builtwithbootstrap.com/).
+I wonder what those people would say to [these](https://bootstrapbay.com/blog/built-with-bootstrap/) which we have seen, or [these](http://builtwithbootstrap.com/).

 You can assemble a custom download or modify an existing configuration at http://getbootstrap.com/customize/